Giribushan/mcgroce/README.md

 # mcgroce

  - Applied the fix for rectangle correction.
- - Still the white edges needs to be removed.
+ - Included edge detection in the pipeline.
+ - Given some tunable variants like bgFgSetSize, variation_size, reuseSameBG.
+ - Adjusted annotations to support multiple objs